ThorstenKalkbrenner/New_TDA_Developer_API/README.md

 # TDA_Developer_API
-new TDA developer API tools
+TDA developer API tools based on https://developer.tdameritrade.com/apis

-stream stock quotes and futures with nodejs
+stream stock quotes and futures with nodejs and saves quotes, asks and bids on filesystem:

 nodejs quoteStream.js

-saves quotes, asks and bids on filesystem

 to use:
 1.) save initial access_token and refresh_token response in a file tdoa.json as outlined in